steveblue/react-starter/README.md

 ### Commands

-This project uses `yarn` so if you haven't already run `npm i -g yarn` to install globally.
+This project uses `yarn` so run `npm i -g yarn` if you haven't already.
 You could fallback to `node` if necessary.

 | Command       | Description                                 |
 | ------------- |:-------------------------------------------:|